chaos511/ccprograms/README.md

 TODO: Auto attack entities when stuck(with setautoattack)

-TODO: fill water and lava with configurable block (with setautofill)
+TODO: fill water and lava with a configurable block (with setautofill)

 TODO: Suck fuel from chest adjacent to home (with setautofuel)

-TODO: Auto drop blocks of specifig type (with setautodrop)
+TODO: Auto drop blocks of specific type (with setautodrop)

  # Installation
 To install or update use command: